 You don’t need to invent a new product, sink your entire life savings into your venture, or come up with a completely original idea to start and run a successful business.
-No college degree is required and there are no age restrictions.
+You don’t have to have a college degree and there are no age restrictions whatsoever.

 But how do you get there?
 How do you go from dreaming of starting a business to being a successful business owner?

-Step one is to let go of the many commonly held limiting beliefs and misconceptions about entrepreneurship holding you back.
+Step one is to let go of the many commonly held limiting beliefs and misconceptions about entrepreneurship.
+These myths hold you back and stop you from pursuing your entrepreneurial dreams.

 It’s pretty easy to talk yourself out of starting a business.
 Most of the negative self talk and limiting beliefs about entrepreneurship that people cling to are myths.
 Don’t let the following myths stop you from following your dreams.

 You don’t need a degree of any kind to start a business.
 Not a high school diploma, college degree, or an MBA.
 That’s not to say that these things have no merit.